MizarAI/mizar-official-api-docs/rest-api.md

 Some endpoints retrieve data from Memory and/or Database.

 # Endpoint security type
 * Each endpoint has a security type that determines how you will interact with it.
-This is stated next to teh NAME of the endpoint.
+This is stated next to the NAME of the endpoint.
     * If no security type is stated, assume the security type is NONE.
 * API-key are passed into the Rest API via the `mizar-api-key` header.
 * The API-key **is case-sensitive**.